 Significance and Interpretation:

 NP ratio is an important tool that measures the business’s overall profitability and tells the position of operational and managerial efficiency of the business.
-Higher the NP ratio, more efficient is the firm operationally.
-There is no such standard or benchmark in the NP ratio however it ratio can be compared with previous year ratio and ratios of competitors in order to reach the relevance of computation of such ratio.
+The higher the NP ratio, the more efficient the firm is operational.
+There is no such standard or benchmark in the NP ratio however its ratio can be compared with the previous year’s ratio and ratios of competitors in order to reach the relevance of computation of such ratio.